RedrootDEV/WhatsAppDesktop-NoStore/README.md

 ## Additional Notes

-- This script has been developed and tested in a Windows environment using Google Chrome.
+- This script has been developed and tested in a Windows environment using Google Chrome/Chromium.
 It may require modifications to work with other operating systems or browsers.

 - Please note that the use of this script may be subject to the terms and conditions of the WhatsApp download website.
 Make sure to comply with legal and ethical requirements when using this script.